jared-richard-clarke/student/scheme/README.md

 # The Scheme Programming Language

-To better understand Scheme, Racket, and other LISP dialects, I started a collection of LISP programs.
+To better understand Scheme and other LISP dialects, I started a collection of LISP programs.